 - Winter: 1 time daily from and to Zermatt/St. Moritz (change of trains in Filisur for Davos) and a 1 daily train from Brig to Chur and visa-versa.
 Check the current time table here.

 - Consider travelling in first class in peak season since second class can be full to the last seat.
 Rail passes second class can be upgraded for this day trip, either at the train station or in the Glacier Express directly;

 - If you want to save on food, bring your own snacks, lunch and drinks;

 - If you are pressed for time, consider travelling only certain sections, for example: St. Moritz - Brig, St. Moritz - Andermatt, Chur - St. Moritz and so on.
-However, you might not be able to make seat reservations online on all partial sections;
+However, you might not be able to make seat reservations online on all partial sections in advance;

 - Regular trains operate on the exact same route.
 You won't enjoy panorama windows, but you experience the same views only with way less tourists on board.
 No reservation necessary.
 What's more, you can stop along the route - stay for a few hours or overnight.
 Visit the medieval city of Chur with its Bishop seat, cobbled streets and numerous fountains; Disentis/Mustér with its impressive monastery, beautiful hikes to the source of the Rhine, excellent ski slopes in winter; Andermatt for outstanding off-the-beaten-path skiing; delightful villages in the Goms - such as Fiesch, Betten and Ernen (just to name a few) close to the Aletsch Arena are all worth some extra time;